 In addition to her wealth of coaching experiences, Nash has also been blessed with some high level playing opportunities.
-After her collegiate experiences Nash continued to play semi-pro soccer within the USL W-League for seven years, the highest level of women's soccer prior to the start of WPS in 2009.
-While playing for the Asheville Splash and West Michigan Firewomen, Nash played with and against some of the bests female soccer players in the nation.
-In 2006 she travelled to Japan as a part of Ambassadors in Sports (AIS) where she played and ministered the gospel of Christ to young kids and women.
+After her collegiate experiences Nash continued to play semiprofessionally within the USL W-League for seven years, the highest level of women's soccer prior to the start of WPS in 2009.
+Nash played with and against some of the best female players in the world as she made stops with the Asheville Splash and the West Michigan Firewomen.
+In 2006 Nash traveled to Japan as a part of Ambassadors in Sports (AIS) where she played and ministered the gospel of Christ to young kids and women.

 In September of 2009, Nash was selected to attend a player combine for the new Women's Professional Soccer League.
 From there she was invited by the New Jersey Sky Blue, eventual 2009 WPS Champions, to attend tryouts where she was one of only three girls out of 60 who were selected for preseason team camp and training.